Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 jewels, but if any of these redesign steps can be done without risk, some of the

-steps that have might have been missed in the manufacturable research section
+steps that might have been missed in the manufacturable research (Section 3.9)

-Section 3.6.4 quoted from step 3 from the “Nine Keys to Creativity”as
+Book quoted from step 3 from the “Nine

 especially on the crown jewels,